forzagreen/wikitermbase/README.md

 #### Updating the Codebase

 Push to `main`.
 After `make check && make test` pass on GitHub Actions, the `deploy` job calls the Toolforge components API, which rebuilds the image and rolls out the new revision.
-Watch progress under the repo's Actions tab and on Toolforge with `toolforge components show`.
+Watch progress under the repo's Actions tab and on Toolforge with `toolforge components deployment show`.

 The Python buildpack auto-detects `uv.lock` and installs deps with `uv sync`, so committing changes to `pyproject.toml` + `uv.lock` is all that's needed when adding dependencies.
 Frontend changes still require `make build_frontend && git add backend/frontend/dist && git commit` before pushing — `dist/` is committed intentionally.